jlrhe/MtG-Rules/README.md

 Work in progress...

 TODO:
-  code the parser
+  Code the parser

-  filter with search
+  Filter with search

-  event handlers for Contents
+  Event handlers for Contents

   Usability and styling
-  possibility to show all rules at the same time and search them Extra features (hyperlink when a rule references another, possibility for user to select alternative file by URL) ...
+  Possibility to show all rules at the same time and search them

+  Extra features (hyperlink when a rule references another, possibility for user to select alternative file by URL)

+  ...

   ...